xoap-io/xoap-packer-templates/README.md

 ### Pre-Commit-Hooks

-We added https://github.com/xoap-io/pre-commit-packer which enables validating and formating the packer configuration files.
+We added https://github.com/xoap-io/pre-commit-packer which enables validating and formatting the packer configuration files.

 > Every time you commit a change to your packer configuration files, the pre-commit hook will run and validate the configuration.